 *The fuel mix from Bright Energy, Ecopower, Waterpower, and Community Power have yet to be verified by the CRU.

-Following all the steps above will certainly enable you to reduce your own carbon footprint.
-Carbon offsetting, on the other hand, helps to reduce the global carbon footprint.
+Following all the steps above will certainly enable you to reduce your carbon footprint.
+Carbon offsetting, on the other hand, helps bring that footprint to net zero.

 One CER, or Carbon Emission Reduction Certificate, represents a metric ton of CO2 taken out of our atmosphere and further mitigates the effects of global warming and reduces the risk of extreme heat waves.

 Another interesting way for countries to offset carbon output is to obtain carbon offset allowances through the CDM (Clean Development Mechanism).